elijahoh/elijahoh/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a S.E.O. consultant focused on the cyber security field.
+I am an S.E.O. consultant focused on the cyber security field.
 Trained in network research and has solved numerous real-world cyberattack scenarios.
 Equipped with the skills of a S.O.C analyst such as Elasticsearch, Logstash & Kibana, pfSense, OSSIM and have a keen interest in penetration testing and offensive security.

 ---